-Post(s) Responsibilities Ref Post(s) Responsibilities The overall and final responsibility for health and safety is that of the Chief Executive.
-In particular s/he: Has the direction and control of the Trust and thus has responsibility for its activities and operations Must discharge the general duties of an employer, under Section 2 HASAWA 1974 in respect of all employees and volunteers through the health and safety management systems of the Trust, and by oversight through corporate governance Ref Chief Executive Has a duty under Section 4 HASAWA 1974 to ensure that premises owned by the Trust are safe.
-Identify any members of staff having direct responsibility for particular health and safety matters, ensuring that they have the training, information and resources required Must ensure that so far as the activities of the Trust affect the health and safety of non-employees, such persons are not exposed to risk, in so far as is reasonably practicable Ensure that staff with control of resources (financial and other) give due regard to health and safety matters.
+Post(s) Responsibilities Ref Chief Executive The overall and final responsibility for health and safety is that of the Chief Executive.
+In particular s/he: Has the direction and control of the Trust and thus has responsibility for its activities and operations.
+Must discharge the general duties of an employer, under Section 2 HASAWA 1974 in respect of all employees and volunteers through the health and safety management systems of the Trust, and by oversight through corporate governance.
+Has a duty under Section 4 HASAWA 1974 to ensure that premises owned by the Trust are safe.
+Identify any members of staff having direct responsibility for particular health, and safety matters, ensuring that they have the training, information and resources required.
+Must ensure that so far as the activities of the Trust affect the health and safety of non-employees, such persons are not exposed to risk, in so far as is reasonably practicable.
+Ensure that staff with control of resources (financial and other) give due regard to health and safety matters.
 The Chief Executive's "undertaking" for the purposes of Section 3 HASAWA 1974 includes monitoring the effectiveness and efficiency of the Trust's Health and Safety Management systems.
 Executive Director for Health and Safety The Executive Director of Quality, Improvement and Patient Experience has been allocated 'director level' responsibility for determining and overseeing the strategic direction of health and safety issues on behalf of the Chief Executive.
-In particular s/he will: Have responsibility for devising, making and approving the health and safety policy;
+In particular s/he will: Have responsibility for devising, making, and approving the health and safety policy.
+Approve the Trust's Health and Safety Policy/Strategy.
+Formulate and agree plans to review progress and achieve continuous improvement to develop the Trust and the Policy/Strategy Establish strategies to implement policy and integrate these into the general activities of the Trust.
+Assign responsibilities for planning, measuring, reviewing, and auditing health and safety policies and procedures.
+Specify the structure and supporting plans for implementing policy and strategy.
+Liaise with the Head of H&S and Regulatory Compliance and Trade Unions to further improve health, safety, and welfare standards Trust wide.
+Ensure that health and safety performance is regularly reviewed and report back to the Chief Executive.